 - Each major will be led in by a faculty marshal.

 - Please stay in order during the processional.

 - Pay attention to who will begin a new row.
-If you are the first person in

-	a row just lift or remove the ribbons reserving the row and proceed to the
+If you are the first person in a row just lift or remove the ribbons reserving the row and proceed to the end.

-	end.

-	- The CAO will be followed by the rest of the stage party.
+- The CAO will be followed by the remaining members of the stage party.

-	- The stage party will be followed by the faculty (department heads and any

-	others who are not acting as faculty marshals), then by your faculty
+- The stage party are followed by the faculty (department heads and any others who are not acting as faculty marshals), then by your faculty marshals and then the graduates.

-	marshals and you.

-	- We will proceed out from the rear of the auditorium, past the audience to

-	the front of the room.
+- The processional center from the rear of the facility proceeding past the audience to the front of the event space.

-	- The stage party will keep going onto the stage, the faculty will turn left

-	into their reserved rows and you and your faculty marshals will turn right
+- The stage party will continue onto the stage, the faculty will turn left into their reserved rows.
+Graduates and faculty marshals will turn right into additional reserved rows.

-	into your rows.

 Standing En Masse:

 - Please pay careful attention to the program and those speaking from the podium for your cues.